friendly/MLBlogos/README.md

 ## Using logos in graphics

-This example shows how to use these logos in
+These examples show how to use these logos in `ggplot2` graphics.
+The essential step is to merge (`left_join()`) the data to be plotted with the names of the logo images from this package.

-`ggplot2 graphics.
-It creates a simple bar plot of total team salaries for the 2016 season, the last year for which salary data is available.
-Images are plotted using the`ggimage\` package.
+Images are plotted using `ggimage::geom_image()`.

 Load packages and data